DHRI-Curriculum/Data-and-Ethics/lessons.md

 # Stages of Data: Processed/Transformed

- we want to nest elements like a sentence within a paragraph, for example.
-XML does not carry any information about how to be displayed and can be used in a variety of presentation scenarios
+XML: Or eXstensible Markup Language, uses a nested structure, where the "tags" like <Cat> contain other tags inside them, like <firstName>.
+This format is good for organizing the layout of a document in a tree-like format, just like HTML, where we want to nest elements like a sentence within a paragraph, for example.
+XML does not carry any information about how to be displayed and can be used in a variety of presentation scenarios.
 **XML**

 ```xml